Common Life Safety Code Violations - Inspect Point

 Electrical Wiring

 The second most common life safety code violation comes in the form of electrical wiring.
-Electrical wiring is covered under the NFPA 70 and the National Electrical Code.
+Electrical wiring is covered under NFPA 70 and the National Electrical Code.
 According to NFPA 70, the NEC “sets the foundation for electrical safety in residential, commercial, and industrial occupancies.
-Learn more about adoption efforts, adoption status, and the support of the Electrical Code Coalition, which works to increase focus and emphasis on electrical safety for persons and property through direct and full adoption, application and uniform enforcement of the latest edition of the NEC®”.
+Learn more about adoption efforts, adoption status, and the support of the Electrical Code Coalition, which works to increase focus and emphasis on electrical safety for persons and property through direct and full adoption, application and uniform enforcement of the latest edition of the NEC®.”

 Hazardous Areas